Small Farms Making a Difference

 When and Where do I pick up my order?

-You can pick up your order at the Sewanee Community Center (behind the Sewanee Market on Ball Park Rd.)Tuesdays from 4:30 to 5:45 p.m.
-If you order a delivery your order will be delivered to your home on Tuesday evening between 5 and 7.
-Regular delivery customers must pre-pay.
-A $2 handling fee is charged for order that are not picked up.
-The Cumberland Farmer’s Market, the Sewanee Community Center, and the growers are not responsible for orders which are delivered or left behind.
+You can pick up your order at the Sewanee Community Center (behind the Sewanee Market on Ball Park Rd.)Tuesdays from 4:15 to 6:30 p.m.
+If you order a delivery your order will be delivered to your home on Tuesday evening.
+Please plan to pick your order up on time or to make alternate plans with the market manager.
+Left behind orders are subject to late fees and to being eaten by our often hungry volunteers.
+The South Cumberland Farmer’s Market, rooted here, the Sewanee Community Center, and the growers are not responsible for orders which are delivered or left behind.

 Back to the top